 And our work for caribou is gaining steam again both federally and provincially.

-While we have exhausted this particular legal avenue, it doesn’t change the fact that MNR made a regulation that exempts major industries from protecting endangered & threatened species and their habitat.
+While our application to the Supreme Court of Canada was dismissed, it doesn’t change the fact that MNR made a regulation that exempts major industries from protecting endangered & threatened species and their habitat in Ontario.
 It’s up to all of us now to work even harder to scrutinize resource development projects and find ways to protect habitat.
-Wildlands League will also be looking to the federal government to step in, under federal species law, to protect habitat that Ontario is refusing to protect under provincial law.
+We’ll be calling on Ontario to uphold its own Endangered Species Act and asking the federal government to step in, under federal species law, to protect habitat that Ontario is refusing to protect under provincial law.

 When Ontario’s new Endangered Species Act was ushered in in 2007, we applauded it as the gold standard in North America.
 It’s something we worked really hard on.
 Protecting endangered species and their habitat is part of our core mandate at CPAWS Wildlands League.

 Just six short years later, it turned out that the law to protect endangered species in Ontario was in just as much jeopardy as the species it is designed to protect.
 That’s when the Ontario government gutted the ESA with sweeping exemptions for major industries.
 When a government turns its back on its own legislation and on its endangered and threatened species, is when you can count on CPAWS Wildlands League to jump into action.

 We are standing up for species that don’t have a voice.
 We won’t allow the Ontario government to gut protections for species just to save a few bucks and to make life easier for business.